 Choosing a storage unit might seem intimidating for first-timers, but there are a couple of factors that can make your decision much simpler.
 First, consider what you’ll be using your storage unit for.
 Do you need temporary storage for just a few seasonal items?
 Long-term storage for a home’s worth of belongings?
 An outside lot for a boat, RV, or other recreational equipment?
 Clearly understanding what and how much you’ll be storing can help narrow down your options.

 Next, consider cost, location, security, and climate control.
 You want to find a unit that fits within your budget, is accessible from where you live, and provides security measures that give you confidence in the safety of your belongings.
-In addition, finding a climate-controlled unit may be important if you’re going to store fragile items that could be vulnerable to swings in temperature, humidity, or excessive dust.
+In addition, finding a climate-controlled unit may be important if you’re going to store fragile items that are vulnerable to swings in temperature, humidity, or excessive dust.